A class of nonergodic interacting particle systems with unique invariant measure: Discretizations

-Using the DLR equation for the integrand as well as the conditions on the Radon Nikodym derivatives we find
+Using the DLR equation for the integrand as well as the conditions on the Radon--Nikodym derivatives, we find

 where the estimate in the last line uses the two assumptions in the hypothesis.
-Hence the relative entropy density as the limit of the relative entropy devided by the volumes of a cofinal sequence of cubes is equal to zero. $\Cox$
+Hence the relative entropy density as the limit of the relative entropy devided by the volumes of a cofinal sequence of cubes is equal to zero. \end{pf}

-Applying the lemma and using now the Gibbs variational principle in the form of Theorem 15.37 of \cite{Ge11} our desired result, stating that every discrete Gibbs measure has a continuous preimage, follows:
+Applying the lemma and using now the Gibbs variational principle in the form of Theorem 15.37 of \cite{Ge11}, our desired result, stating that every discrete Gibbs measure has a continuous preimage, follows:

-\begin{prop} Let $\mu' \in \GG_{\theta}(\g')$, then $\mu(d\o):=\int\mu'(d\o') \mu_G[\o'](d\o)\in \GG_{\theta}(\g^\Phi)$. \end{prop}
+\begin{prop} Let $\mu' \in\mathcal{G}_{\theta}(\gamma ')$, then $\mu(d\omega ):=\int\mu '(d\omega ') \mu_G[\omega '](d\omega )\in\mathcal{G}_{\theta }(\gamma ^\Phi)$. \end{prop}

-{\bf Proof: } Let $\mu_0\in \GG_{\theta}(\g^\Phi)$ be a Gibbs measure for the original system and $\mu_0':=T\mu_0$ its coarse-grained image.
-We want to use the preceding lemma, i.e. justify the conditions and therefore conclude that the relative entropy density between the two translation-invariant measures is zero.
-Hence, by the variational principle applied to the original system, also $\mu\in \GG_{\theta}(\g^\Phi)$.
+\begin{pf} Let $\mu_0\in\mathcal{G}_{\theta}(\gamma ^\Phi)$ be a Gibbs measure for the original system and $\mu_0':=T\mu_0$ its coarse-grained image.
+We want to use the preceding lemma, that is, to justify the conditions and therefore conclude that the relative entropy density between the two translation-invariant measures is zero.
+Hence, by the variational principle applied to the original system, also $\mu\in \mathcal{G} _{\theta}(\gamma ^\Phi)$.